MeynanAneytha/YomigamiOkami-reshade-shaders/README.md

 ![ReShade installer package selection](documentation-images/ReShade-install_package-selection.png "ReShade package selection")

-That's it, the first step to get ReShade working is complete.
+That's it, the first step to get ReShade to work is complete.

 ### Setting up ReShade to behave more like GShade (optional)